Green hotels cater to increasing numbers of eco-conscious travelers

 LEDs are widely used in exit signs and emergency lighting, outdoor lights and casino and theater lighting.
 They are very bright but put out no heat, which reduces the need for air conditioning in heavily lit areas.

 “Common sense is another reason so many businesses are going green,” Burger says.
 “Greening hotel operations creates tremendous economic benefits.
 It results in water conservation and a huge reduction in waste, not to mention the increased patronage from government and business travelers who are required to stay in lodgings that have implemented some green guidelines.”

 Burger points to one Missouri hotel as a leader in green hospitality.
-The Q Hotel, formerly the Quarterage Hotel in Kansas City's Westport, follows a 38-point plan that goes above and beyond most green certification programs.
-Among its environmentally friendly features are compact fluorescent bulbs, programmable guest room thermostats, the use of Green Seal and recycled content products, recycling receptacles in guest rooms, and low-flow shower heads and toilets.
+The Q Hotel and Spa, formerly the Quarterage Hotel in Kansas City’s Westport, follows a 38-point plan that goes above and beyond most green certification programs.
+Among its environmentally friendly features are compact fluorescent bulbs, programmable guest room thermostats, the use of Green Seal and recycled content products, recycling receptacles in guest rooms, low-flow shower heads and toilets.

 At the Q Hotel you can say goodbye to miniature soaps and shampoos — there are bulk product dispensers in all the rooms.
 Your leftover breakfast food will be given to local organic farmers for composting and you can choose from organic wines at the bar and free-trade coffee from the coffee shop.
 A hybrid car serves as the hotel shuttle and there are six bikes available for guest use.

 Shawn Duke, general manager of the Q Hotel and Spa, says that running a green hotel takes a little more diligence than running a typical hotel.
 “We reuse all of our paper, so you have to make sure that all the paper that’s been printed on one side is put in a stack for in-house use only.
 We don’t use note pads; we just write on the back of paper that’s already been used.”